Motion by curvature of planar networks II

 Recently, T.~Ilmanen, A.~Neves and F.~Schulze announced a comprehensive analysis of the evolution by curvature of a general network with several {\em multiple} (not only triple) junctions, with any angles between the concurring edges.
 This would clearly include and greatly generalize our work.

-In their preliminary paper~\cite{Ilnevsch}, which the authors kindly sent us, it is proved a local regularity result stating that if in an open set in space--time the Gaussian densities are bounded away from two and the network is locally tree--like, then the flow is smooth with bounded curvature and its derivatives.
+In the preliminary paper~\cite{Ilnevsch}, the authors prove a local regularity result stating that, if the Gaussian density is bounded away from two and the network has no loops in an open set $A$, then the evolution of the network is smooth in $A$.

-Independently of such a general result, this paper deals with the simpler situation of a single triod with fixed endpoints in a strictly convex domain.
+Independently of such a result, this paper deals with the simpler situation of a single triod with fixed endpoints, in a strictly convex domain.
 Our goal is simply to show that singularities cannot happen in this special case, hence completing the program started in~\cite{mannovtor}.
 We point out that our method cannot be directly extended to the case of a network with more than two triple junctions, due to the aforementioned main difficulty in showing that the blow--ups at the singular points have multiplicity one.

 \begin{ackn} Annibale~Magni was partially supported by the DFG Collaborative Research Center SFB/Transregio 71.\\ Carlo~Mantegazza and Matteo~Novaga were partially supported by the Italian FIRB Ideas ``Analysis and Beyond''. \end{ackn}